carlwitt/RecurrencePlots/README.md

 The definition of line structures underlying the computation of Recurrence Quantification Analysis (RQA) measures differs from the traditional definition.
 Line structures that are incident with the borders of the Recurrence Matrix are only considered in measures that utilize the minimum length of a line (like Determinism or Laminarity).
 They are not used in measures that utilize the concrete length of a line (since the endpoint of the line lies outside the Recurrence Matrix).
-However, for larger Recurrence Plots this difference should be negligible.
+However, for larger Recurrence Plots the difference should be negligible.

 ##Maturity and Test Coverage
 Most of the code is not at a production level, especially the user interface (both graphical and command line).